 As you can see, most fish with high EPA and DHA are also high in purines and so would normally be avoided altogether.

-However, as oily fish is the major source of highly beneficial omega-3 polyunsaturated fatty acids EPA and DHA, we may need to treat oily fish differently from other high purine foods like organ meat, game, and red meat, which have very little omega-3 compared to fish like mackerel and herring.
+However, as oily fish is the major source of highly beneficial omega-3 polyunsaturated fatty acids EPA and DHA, we may need to treat oily fish differently from other high purine foods like organ meats, game, and red meat, which have very little omega-3 compared to fish like mackerel and herring.

 In other words, we have to balance the particular health benefits of fish against their purine risk for people with gout.